Lommix/lommix/README.md

-Hi, my name is Lorenz, I am a web/game developer from Germany.
-Driven by passion and curiosity, I am always eager to learn new things and explore.
+Hi, I am Lorenz, a web/game developer from Germany.
+Fueled by an insatiable curiosity to constantly acquire knowledge and discover innovative concepts, my journey has taken me from hardware engineering to embedded systems and ultimately to the realm of web development and gaming.